 Iarla O Lionairdis an Irish-born sean nos singer, from West Cork.
 Sean nos means "old style" singing in Irish, and is ancient gaelic songs (in the Irish language), usually unaccompanied, and sometimes accompanied with uilleann pipe (or other) accompaniment.
 Iarla has a CD called Seven Steps to Mercy, where he performs these songs with and without accompaniment, some with contemporary instrumentation.
 The sound of his sean nos music is other-worldly, very spiritual, and I love it.
 Sean nos singers come from all parts of Ireland, however Iarla's style of singing is particular to the area of West Cork where he grew up.
 (My mother's family, the Lynches (O Loingsigh) came from near the same area of West Cork (Slievereagh), and that may be why I respond to it so much.)
 He also sings with the group Afro Celt, and they have four CD's out; they are a group of Irish-born and African musicians, who play exuberant music with interesting African rhythms.
 Iarla also has a soundtrack CD from the movie I Could Readthe Sky, for which he composed the music.
 Martin Hayes and Sinead O Connor also perform on this CD, which combines traditional with very contemporary music, even edgy at times, with excerpts read from the book this film was taken from combined with the music at times.
 He grew up in the sparsely populated gaeltacht (Irish-speaking area) of West Cork, Ireland, and began singing in the sean nos tradition when he was very young.
 The sean nos tradition is an ancient one, and a very honorable profession in gaelic society.
-I don't have a picture of Iarla (yet) - check out the above page on the Net and at the World Music Portal to find out more about him.
+I don't have a picture of Iarla (yet).

 The uilleann pipe (pictured above) is the Irish bagpipe.
 In Irish, the word 'uilleann' means elbow - the uilleann pipe is attached at the elbow, and is bellows-driven, rather than blown into (like the highland bagpipe).
 Some uilleann pipes are larger than the one Neil uses, with a long pipe attached, like the one Davy Spillane plays (he performed an uilleann pipe solo in the Dublin production of Riverdance).
 Neil plays with a lot of heart - The Washington Times called him the "Jimi Hendrix of the highland bagpipe."